 2.4.7 In order to provide an indication of a student’s overall performance, target awards up to level 7 are usually classified, and this classification will be shown on the award certificate.
 Awards are classified in various ways, in line with practice across the sector, and depending on the type of qualification (see section 7.1).
 Exit awards are generally unclassified; and for students entering with advanced standing, through APL or APEL, there may be rules - set out in the approved programme specification - about the amount of Oxford Brookes credit that must be taken in order to qualify for a classified award.
 The certificate for a Master’s degree given as an exit award from the professional doctorate programmes, will show the award classification as ‘Pass’.

-2.4.8 For undergraduate programmes leading to a Bachelor’s degree, a Grade Point Average (see section 7.2) will also be calculated, and the GPA will be shown alongside the degree classification on the award certificate.
+2.4.8 For undergraduate programmes leading to a Bachelor’s degree, a Grade Point Average (see section 7.2) will also be calculated, and will be recorded on the transcript, which is issued on completion of a programme of study.
 Foundation degrees and Master’s degrees, and programmes taught through partnership arrangements are not currently included in the Oxford Brookes GPA system.